 To export an Actor, click Export Actor in the Actor's context menu.

 Dynamic Logic Actors include dynamic logic as one of their input parameters.
-The most frequently used Actors include:
+Among the most frequently used Actors are:

 The description of the Actor is part of the Actor's file.
 A remark is a user's comment added during the flow implementation.